Skip to main content

 The default highlighting styling for matched terms in search results is your browsers default styles for the <mark> HTML tag.
 If you want to customize how highlighted terms look you can follow Backstage's guide on how to Customize the look-and-feel of your App to create an override with your preferred styling.

-For example, the following will result in highlighted terms to be bold & underlined:
+For example, using the new MUI V4+V5 unified theming method, the following will result in highlighted words to be bold & underlined:

 BackstageHighlightedSearchResultText: {